paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-084-millennium-challenge.md

   (A) the country is eligible for assistance from the International Development Association, and the per capita income of the country is equal to or less than the historical ceiling of the International Development Association for that year, as defined by the International Bank for Reconstruction and Development; and

-  (B) subject to paragraph (3), the country is not ineligible to receive United States economic assistance under part I of the Foreign Assistance Act of 1961 [[22 U.S.C.
+  (B) subject to paragraph (4), the country is not ineligible to receive United States economic assistance under part I of the Foreign Assistance Act of 1961 [[22 U.S.C.
 2151](./chapter-032-foreign-assistance.md#section-2151) et seq.] by reason of the application of any provision of the Foreign Assistance Act of 1961 [[22 U.S.C.
 2151](./chapter-032-foreign-assistance.md#section-2151) et seq.] or any other provision of law.

-(2) **Fiscal year 2005 and subsequent fiscal years** — A country shall be a candidate country for purposes of eligibility for assistance for fiscal year 2005 or a subsequent fiscal year if—
+(2) **Fiscal years 2005 through 2012** — A country shall be a candidate country for purposes of eligibility for assistance for each of fiscal years 2005 through 2012 if—

   (A) the per capita income of the country is equal to or less than the historical ceiling of the International Development Association for the fiscal year involved, as defined by the International Bank for Reconstruction and Development; and

   (B) the country meets the requirements of paragraph (1)(B).

+(3) **Fiscal year 2013 and subsequent fiscal years** — A country shall be a candidate country for purposes of eligibility for assistance for fiscal year 2013 or a subsequent fiscal year if the country—

+  (A) has a per capita income not greater than the lower middle income country threshold established by the International Bank for Reconstruction and Development for such fiscal year;

+  (B) is among the 75 countries identified by the International Bank for Reconstruction and Development as having the lowest per capita income; and

+  (C) meets the requirements under paragraph (1)(B).

-(3) **Rule of construction** — For the purposes of determining whether a country is eligible for receiving assistance under [section 7704 of this title](./chapter-084-millennium-challenge.md#section-7704) pursuant to paragraph (1)(B), the exercise by the President, the Secretary of State, or any other officer or employee of the United States of any waiver or suspension of any provision of law referred to in such paragraph, and notification to the appropriate congressional committees in accordance with such provision of law, shall be construed as satisfying the requirement of such paragraph.
+(4) **Rule of construction** — For the purposes of determining whether a country is eligible for receiving assistance under [section 7704 of this title](./chapter-084-millennium-challenge.md#section-7704) pursuant to paragraph (1)(B), the exercise by the President, the Secretary of State, or any other officer or employee of the United States of any waiver or suspension of any provision of law referred to in such paragraph, and notification to the appropriate congressional committees in accordance with such provision of law, shall be construed as satisfying the requirement of such paragraph.

 **(b) Lower middle income countries**

-(1) **In general** — In addition to countries described in subsection (a), a country shall be a candidate country for purposes of eligibility for assistance for fiscal year 2006 or a subsequent fiscal year if the country—
+(1) **Fiscal years 2006 through 2012** — In addition to countries described in subsection (a), a country shall be a candidate country for purposes of eligibility for assistance for fiscal years 2006 through 2012 if the country—

   (A) is classified as a lower middle income country in the then most recent edition of the World Development Report for Reconstruction and Development published by the International Bank for Reconstruction and Development and has an income greater than the historical ceiling for International Development Association eligibility for the fiscal year involved; and

   (B) meets the requirements of subsection (a)(1)(B).

+(2) **Fiscal year 2013 and subsequent fiscal years** — In addition to the countries described in subsection (a), a country shall be a candidate country for purposes of eligibility for assistance for fiscal year 2013 or a subsequent fiscal year if the country—

+  (A) has a per capita income not greater than the lower middle income country threshold established by the International Bank for Reconstruction and Development for the fiscal year;

+  (B) is not among the 75 countries identified by the International Bank for Reconstruction and Development as having the lowest per capita income; and

+  (C) meets the requirements under subsection (a)(1)(B).

-(2) **Limitation** — The total amount of assistance provided to countries described in paragraph (1) for fiscal year 2006 or any subsequent fiscal year may not exceed 25 percent of the total amount of assistance provided to all countries under [section 7704 of this title](./chapter-084-millennium-challenge.md#section-7704) for fiscal year 2006 or the subsequent fiscal year, as the case may be.
+(3) **Limitation** — The total amount of assistance provided to countries described in paragraph (1) for fiscal year 2006 or any subsequent fiscal year may not exceed 25 percent of the total amount of assistance provided to all countries under [section 7704 of this title](./chapter-084-millennium-challenge.md#section-7704) for fiscal year 2006 or the subsequent fiscal year, as the case may be.

+**(c) Treatment of countries with per capita income changes** A country qualifying for candidate status under this section with a per capita income that changes during the fiscal year such that the country would be reclassified from a low income country to a lower middle income country or from a lower middle income country to a low income country shall retain its candidacy status in its former income classification for such fiscal year and the 2 subsequent fiscal years.

-**(c) Identification by the Board** The Board shall identify whether a country is a candidate country for purposes of this section.
+**(d) Identification by the Board** The Board shall identify whether a country is a candidate country for purposes of this section.

 ### Statutory Notes

 #### References in Text
 The Foreign Assistance Act of 1961, referred to in subsec. (a)(1)(B), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
 424, as amended, which is classified principally to chapter 32 (§ 2151 et seq.) of this title.
 Part I of the Act is classified generally to subchapter I (§ 2151 et seq.) of chapter 32 of this title.
 For provisions deeming references to subchapter I to include parts IV (§ 2346 et seq.), VI (§ 2348 et seq.), and VIII (§ 2349aa et seq.) of subchapter II of chapter 32, see section 202(b) of Pub.
 L. 92–226, set out as a note under [section 2346 of this title](./chapter-032-foreign-assistance.md#section-2346), and sections 2348c and 2349aa–5 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2151 of this title](./chapter-032-foreign-assistance.md#section-2151) and Tables.

+#### Amendments
+2018—Subsec. (a)(1)(B).
+Pub.
+L. 115–167, § 201(a)(1), substituted “(4)” for “(3)”.

+Subsec. (a)(2).
+Pub.
+L. 115–167, § 201(a)(2), substituted “Fiscal years 2005 through 2012” for “Fiscal year 2005 and subsequent fiscal years” in heading and “each of fiscal years 2005 through 2012” for “fiscal year 2005 or a subsequent fiscal year” in introductory provisions.

+Subsec. (a)(3), (4).
+Pub.
+L. 115–167, § 201(a)(3), (4), added par.
+(3) and redesignated former par.
+(3) as (4).

+Subsec. (b)(1).
+Pub.
+L. 115–167, § 201(b)(1), substituted “Fiscal years 2006 through 2012” for “In general” in heading and “fiscal years 2006 through 2012” for “fiscal year 2006 or a subsequent fiscal year” in introductory provisions.

+Subsec. (b)(2), (3).
+Pub.
+L. 115–167, § 201(b)(2), (3), added par.
+(2) and redesignated former par.
+(2) as (3).

+Subsecs. (c), (d).
+Pub.
+L. 115–167, § 201(c), added subsec. (c) and redesignated former subsec. (c) as (d).

 <a id="section-7706"></a>
 ## § 7706.
 Eligible countries
 **(a) Determination by the Board** The Board shall determine whether a candidate country is an eligible country for purposes of this section.
 Such determination shall be based, to the maximum extent possible, upon objective and quantifiable indicators of a country’s demonstrated commitment to the criteria in subsection (b), and shall, where appropriate, take into account and assess the role of women and girls.
+A determination whether a country is eligible for a subsequent, non-concurrent Millennium Challenge Compact shall also be based, to the extent practicable, on significantly improved performance across the criteria in subsection (b) that, at a minimum, are relevant to the preceding Compact, compared to the country’s performance with respect to such criteria when selected for such preceding Compact.

 **(b) Criteria** A candidate country should be considered to be an eligible country for purposes of this section if the Board determines that the country has demonstrated a commitment to—